AManInTheWoods/CreatePad-V1/README.md

 that's about it for now :).
-I learned so much during the process of designing this project, I can't wait to assemble it in the future!
+I've learned so much during the process of designing this project, I can't wait to assemble it in the future!